docker/machine/docs/drivers/aws.md

 ## Default AMIs

-By default, the Amazon EC2 driver will use a daily image of Ubuntu 15.10 LTS.
+By default, the Amazon EC2 driver will use a daily image of Ubuntu 15.10.

 | Region         | AMI ID       |
 | -------------- | ------------ |